-My twins learned at a very early age that there are two “naptimes” and one “bedtime.”
-Naptime is at 10 am and 2 pm.
+My twins learned at a very early age that there are two “nap times” and one “bedtime.”
+Nap time is at 10 am and 2 pm.
 Bedtime is at 7 pm.
-We’ve been on that schedule since the phase where they stopped sleeping all day long.
+We’ve been on that schedule since the newborn phase when they stopped sleeping all day long.
 They know exactly when it’s bedtime and act accordingly (with a few exceptions, of course.)
-They also don’t mind taking naps during the day because they know that it won’t be long until they can wake up and play again.
+They also don’t mind going down for naps because they know it won’t be long until they can wake up and play again.

 Many babies startle in their sleep because they suddenly have the feeling they’re falling.
 Don’t ask me how the scientists found that one out, but that can explain why they throw their arms up above their heads when they’re startled, and why the power of a swaddle shouldn’t be underestimated.